search-rug/doc-as-code-single-case-experiment/README.md

 ```

 6. Commit the changes, set a new version tag, and push it to the repository.
 Once the [documentation dashboard](https://documentation-dashboard.herokuapp.com/) shows the document as Published, open its last version.
 As you can see, the generated document now includes a human-readable representation of the SystemRDL specification.
-Furthermore, with the two buttons below it you can copy two URLs: one with a C header file that corresponds to the SystemRDL model, an another to its checksum.
+Furthermore, with the two buttons below it you can copy two URLs: one with a C header file that corresponds to the SystemRDL model, and another to its checksum.

 7. If you can download both documents (e.g., with the wget or curl commands), you have succesfully completed this second scenario.